 Bottom Line: A simple Windows software tool anyone, from a child to a grandmother, can use to remove any background from almost any image.

 If you have Word, Excel or PowerPoint installed, you have another easy way to remove your picture’s background.
-The process is identical for all three programs, and requires you to insert the picture into a new document.
-Once that’s done, click the Format tab, and under the Adjust group, click on Remove Background.
+The process is identical for all three programs.

 To fix problems, start by fitting the marker around your object, which will cause the program to automatically detect more background.
 If this is still not enough, as was in my case, you’re going to have to use the Mark Areas to Remove and Mark Areas to Keep tools.
-These are not the most intuitive to use, but it mostly amounts to drawing straight lines around the objects you want to get rid of or keep.
+The tools are not very intuitive to use, but it mostly amounts to drawing straight lines around the objects you want to get rid of or keep.

 Pros: With many images, all you have to do is give the tool the image, and it promptly separates it from the background all by itself.
 Works offline.